 Ironically, the triumph against lead also exposed how dangerous it continues to be.
 Once doctors started seeing more and more kids and adults with relatively small amounts of lead in their systems, it became clear that even a little bit of lead could cause serious damage.
 Young bodies are especially vulnerable.
 At a time when they should be stockpiling nutrients for growth, too many kids are still collecting lead in their blood, bones, and brains.

 The consequences -- behavioral, intellectual, and physical -- may last a lifetime.
 According to a report in the journal Pediatrics, 25 percent of all kids live in homes or communities that put them at serious risk for an overdose of lead.
+In fact, 50% of kids have detectable levels of lead in their blood, according to a study reported by HealthDay.
 And by the estimates of the Centers for Disease Control and Prevention (CDC), more than 250,000 kids in the United States already have potentially dangerous levels of lead in their bodies.

 Lead isn't as ubiquitous as it used to be, but this is no time for anyone to let down their guard, says Valerie Charlton, MD, chief of the Childhood Lead Poisoning Prevention Branch of the California Department of Health Services.
 "It's especially important for parents to be educated about the risks of lead," she says.
 If there's a child eating, breathing, and playing in a home, it's up to parents to get the lead out.